 d.
-Comparing the Therapeutic Uses of Thiopental and Midazolam
+Comparing the Therapeutic Uses of Midazolam and Thiopental

-Dr. Stevens then compares the therapeutic uses of the two drugs at issue in this case.
+Dr. Stevens then compared the therapeutic uses of the two drugs at issue in this case.
 "As noted above, while both benzodiazepines and barbiturates act on the GABAA receptor, they do so in very different ways.
 Because of the difference in their mechanism of action, the clinical use of benzodiazepine and barbiturate drugs are for different therapeutic reasons."
 Exhibit 8-A at 8.
-He illustrates this comparison with the table reproduced below:
+He illustrated this comparison with the table reproduced below:

-Therapeutic Use Benzodiazepines Barbiturates

-Anxiety disorders YES, alprazolam, YES but only for 'sedation' with

-· · · · · · · · · · · · · · · · · · · diazepam, lorazepam butabarbital

-Panic Disorder YES, alprazolam, NO

-clonazepam ·

-Acute Alcohol Withdrawal YES, diazepam NO

-Skeletal Muscle Spasm YES, diazepam NO

-Seizure Disorders YES, clonazepam, YES, pentobarbital (IV),

-diazepam phenobarbital (IV),

-thiopental (IV)

-Preoperative Sedation YES, midazolam (IM/IV) YES, pentobarbital (IV),

-secobarbital

-Outpatient Sedation YES, midazolam (IV) NO

-Anesthesia Induction YES, midazolam (IV) YES, thiopental (IV)

-Sole Anesthesia (brief) NO YES, thiopental (IV)

-Sedation for Intubated Ptx YES, midazolam (IV NO

-cont.)

-Co-Anesthesia (Adjunct) YES, midazolam (IV) YES, thiopental (IV)

-Insomnia (short-term) NO YES, butabarbital, secobarbital,

-pentobarbital (IV)

-Induce Coma in Brain NO YES, thiopental (IV)

-Trauma

-Psychiatric Use NO YES, thiopental (IV)

-(Narcoanalysis)
+Therapeutic Use Benzodiazepines Barbiturates Anxiety disorders YES, alprazolam, diazepam, YES but only for 'sedation' with lorazepam butabarbital Panic Disorder YES, alprazolam, clonazepam NO Acute Alcohol Withdrawal YES, diazepam NO Skeletal Muscle Spasm YES, diazepam NO Seizure Disorders YES, clonazepam, diazepam YES, pentobarbital (IV), phenobarbital (IV), thiopental (IV) Preoperative Sedation YES, midazolam (IM/IV) YES, pentobarbital (IV), secobarbital Outpatient Sedation YES, midazolam (IV) NO Anesthesia Induction YES, midazolam (IV) YES, thiopental (IV) Sole Anesthesia (brief) NO YES, thiopental (IV) Sedation for Intubated Ptx YES, midazolam (IV cont.)
+NO Co-Anesthesia (Adjunct) YES, midazolam (IV) YES, thiopental (IV) Insomnia (short-term) NO YES, butabarbital, secobarbital, , , , pentobarbital (IV) Induce Coma in Brain Trauma NO YES, thiopental (IV) Psychiatric Use (Narcoanalysis) NO YES, thiopental (IV)